rmraya/Terms/README.md

 Java tools for extractiong terms from XLIFF 2.0 files.

 This project is based on the paper *YAKE!
-Keyword extraction from single documents using multiple local features* by Ricardo Campos, Vítor Mangaravite, Arian Pasquali, Alípio Jorge,Célia Nunes and Adam Jatowt.
+Keyword extraction from single documents using multiple local features* by Ricardo Campos, Vítor Mangaravite, Arian Pasquali, Alípio Jorge, Célia Nunes and Adam Jatowt.

 ## Requirements for building